Grate-Oracle-Lewot/GrateCrystal/README.md

 - Enemy trainers have maximum happiness for a powerful Return
 - Colored party menu icons, plus a few new ones
 - A few songs imported from Gen I
-- A fourth Pokémon stats page showing caught data
+- A fourth Pokémon stats page showing caught data (eventually I want to change this to show DVs)
 - One more wild Pokémon slot for both grass and water
 - Surf encounter level variance of +0 to +4 applied to all wild encounters, including fishing, Headbutt, and Rock Smash (exact probabilities of each +1 altered a bit)
 - Time fishgroups actually have different Pokémon at different times
 - Unown ! and ? added (eyes not droopy)
 - Rocket battle music applied to Executives, "R" transition for all Rockets, and a special transition for me
-- Flypoints for the Pokémon Centers at Union Cave and Rock Tunnel, plus the heal house on Route 26
+- Flypoints for the Pokémon Centers at Union Cave and Rock Tunnel, plus the heal house on Route 26; a Pokémon Center added to Route 3 with a flypoint
 - Instant text speed option
 - Town Map item functionality fixed (item still not actually used)
 - Default player and rival names changed
-- Outdoor sprite system fix
+- Outdoor sprite system improvement
-- Event initialization system fix
+- Event initialization system improvement
 - Pokémon animation tile expansion... thing
 - Trainer types refactored into bit flags
 - Trainer card visual upgrades: leader head tops, badge colors, Kanto badge page